snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 We will be doing the same thing for the referer parser enrichment in a future release.

 Huge thanks to [Kevin Irwin][userkci] for contributing this change!

+Note that this change will make its way into a future batch release.

 <h3 id="cf">1.2 More flexible Iglu webhook</h3>